onlineconvert/onlineconvert-api-sdk-php/README.md

 # Online Convert API2 php SDK

-This SDK provides a code base to interact with the API2 for [Online Convert](http://www.online-convert.com/).
+This SDK provides a code base to interact with the API2  version 2 for [Online Convert](http://www.online-convert.com/).

-Since the API2 follows the [Swagger specs](http://swagger.io/) this code has been generated using the [swagger codegenerator](https://github.com/swagger-api/swagger-codegen).
+Since the API version 2 follows the [Swagger specs](http://swagger.io/), this code has been generated using the [swagger code generator](https://github.com/swagger-api/swagger-codegen), base in the curret [API2 schema](https://api2.online-convert.com/schema).

 ## Installation

-The QaamGo Online Convert PHP SDK can be installed with [Composer](https://getcomposer.org/).
-Add the QaamGo Online Convert PHP SDK package to your `composer.json` file.
+The Online-Convert.com PHP SDK can be installed using [Composer](https://getcomposer.org/).
+Add the Online-Convert.com PHP SDK package to your composer.json file.

     {
         "require": {